Bahren Shaari: Career

 In September 2016, Bahren was among the six recipients of the Institute of Banking and Finance Distinguished Fellows award.

-External appointments and honours
+Other appointments

-Bahren was appointed by the Monetary Authority of Singapore to serve on the Corporate Governance Advisory Committee in Feb 2019.
+Bahren was appointed by the Monetary Authority of Singapore (MAS) to serve on the Corporate Governance Advisory Committee in Feb 2019.

 In October 2018, he was named the Berita Harian Achiever of the Year in recognition of his professional achievements and contributions to the community.
 The award was given by Berita Harian, the sole Malay language broadsheet newspaper published in Singapore.

 Following that, Bahren was one of 12 outstanding alumni honored at the NUS Business School Eminent Business Alumni Awards 2018.